generoi/bedrock/README.md

     make production-pull-db
     make production-pull-files

+    # When you run `composer install:development` a set of git hooks will be configured,
+    # you can disable these on a per-commit basis with the -n (--no-verify) flag
+    git commit --amend -n

 #### Add SSH configurations for the remote hosts

 For you to be able to access the remote hosts with WP-CLI you need to add the